RD2024-11/Word-Cloud/README.md

 ## What's included

 - **Login/signup** — your events belong to your account only.
+- **Password recovery** — a one-time recovery code is shown at signup; use it on the "Forgot password?" screen if you ever forget your password (there's no email step, so keep the code somewhere safe).
-- **My Events page** — every event you've created, with question counts, response counts, and last-activity status (Active/Idle).
+- **My Events page** — every event you've created, with question counts, response counts, and last-activity status (Active/Idle), plus a delete button per event.
-- **Dashboard** — add/delete questions inside an event.
+- **Dashboard** — add/delete/duplicate/reorder questions, and rename the
+  event itself at any time.
-- **Present + QR** — a big-screen live word cloud with a unique QR code per question, plus edit/clear controls (only visible to you, since it requires login).
+- **Present + QR** — a big-screen live word cloud with a unique QR code per question, Next/Prev buttons to move through all of an event's questions from one screen, a Pause/Resume responses toggle, a Download-QR button, and edit/clear controls (only visible to you, since it requires login).
 - **Join page** — fully public, no login needed.
-Anyone who scans the QR can submit a word.
+Shows a "responses closed" message if the host has paused that question.
 - **Persistent storage** — event/question data is saved in MongoDB Atlas (free tier), so it survives server restarts and lasts as long as you want — weeks, months, indefinitely.
+- **Mobile-friendly** — dashboard and event pages are usable from a phone.

 ## Pages